Inclusive education – Making school a happy place for LGBT+ kids

 I didn’t hide my sexuality; growing up without representation meant I simply hadn’t realised I was gay.

-The introduction of compulsory inclusive sex and relationship education is a huge cause for celebration.
-I know first-hand the difference this will make to children who grow up to be LGBTQ+, and those that have same-sex parents, a trans family member or a gay aunt or uncle.
+The introduction of compulsory inclusive sex and relationship education was a huge cause for celebration.
+I know first-hand the difference this makes to children who grow up to be LGBTQ+, and those that have same-sex parents, a trans family member or a gay aunt or uncle.

-This year I further consolidated my theatre work for children by writing a book for teachers who may not be LGBTQ+ and need a little extra support.
+I consolidated my theatre work for children by writing a book for teachers who may not be LGBTQ+ and need a little extra support.

-It contains stories, worksheets and drama activities to make delivering inclusive RSE both easy and really, really fun.
-I genuinely believe that inclusive representation changes everything; it shows all children their potential and not just a small cross section.
+It contains stories, worksheets and drama activities to make delivering inclusive relationships and sex education both easy and really, really fun.
+I genuinely believe that inclusive representation changes everything; it shows all children their potential and not just a small cross-section.

 Having strong and successful role models allows pupils to find their true identity sooner and to feel proud of who they are.